alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Activate boot diagnostics on the VM and click save.
 You need to stay on that screen until the activation is complete.
 - Go back to the VM panel and click on the "Serial console" item near the bottom of the VM menu on the left habnd side of the VM panel.
 - If you are not prompted with `login:`, hit enter until the prompt appears
-- Enter `dsgadmin` for the username
+- Enter the username from the `dsg<dsg-id>-dsvm-admin-password` secret in the DSG KeyVault.
 - Enter the password from the `dsg<dsg-id>-dsvm-admin-password` secret in the DSG KeyVault.
 - To validate that our custom `cloud-init.yaml` file has been successfully uploaded, run `sudo cat /var/lib/cloud/instance/user-data.txt`.
 You should see the contents of the `new_dsg_environment/azure-vms/DSG_configs/cloud-init-compute-vm-DSG-<dsg-id>.yaml` file in the Safe Haven git repository.
 - To see the output of our custom `cloud-init.yaml` file, run `sudo tail -n 200 /var/log/cloud-init-output.log` and scroll up.